easystats/bayestestR/paper/paper.md

 ## Null-Hypothesis Significance Testing (NHST)

-The Bayesian framework allows to neatly delineate and quantify different aspects of hypothesis testing, including effect *existence* and *significance*, and different indices have been developped to describe them.
+The Bayesian framework allows one to neatly delineate and quantify different aspects of hypothesis testing, including effect *existence* and *significance*, and different indices have been developed to describe them.

 ### ROPE and Test for Practical Equivalence

 [`rope()`](https://easystats.github.io/bayestestR/reference/rope.html) computes the proportion of the HDI (default to the 89% HDI) of a posterior distribution that lies within a Region Of Practical Equivalence (the **ROPE**; see figure 3, panel A).

 Statistically, the probability of a posterior distribution of being different from 0 does not make much sense (the probability of it being different from a single point being infinite).
 Therefore, the idea underlining ROPE is to let the user define an area around the null value enclosing values that are *equivalent to the null* value for practical purposes [@kruschke2018bayesian; @kruschke2018rejecting].
-Nevertheless, in the absence of user-provided values, **bayestestR** will automatically find an appropriate range for the ROPE using the  [`rope_range()`](https://easystats.github.io/bayestestR/reference/rope_range.html) function.
+In the absence of user-provided values, **bayestestR** will automatically find an appropriate range for the ROPE using the  [`rope_range()`](https://easystats.github.io/bayestestR/reference/rope_range.html) function.

 ``` r
 rope(distribution_normal(1000, mean = 1), range = c(-0.5, 0.5))